 When you have completed the line-up, just check that you are happy with your placings before handing out the prize-cards and remember when doing so to thank the competitors for coming and make positive comments about their cattle.

 If making comments on the microphone, remember to thank the organisers for asking you to judge.

-Points to look for: Balance, correct structure, muscling, locomotion, well grown and good size for age, waste free (type the market is looking for), coat find and smooth (“hard coat, hard feeder”), colour and markings to conform to Breed type.
+Points to look for include balance, correct structure, muscling, locomotion, well grown and good size for age, waste free (type the market is looking for), coat fine and smooth (“hard coat, hard feeder”), colour and markings to conform to breed type.

 DO: Dress suitably for the occasion, i.e. suit or jacket and always a tie